 Comments from Member Countries

 Norway informed that the quota in 2018 was 200 animals of which 66 animals were reported taken.
+The quota for mid Norway remained zero.

 Recommendations from the Scientific Committee

 The Chair drew attention to document NAMMCO/27/MC/05A, noting that prior to NAMMCO 27, there were several proposals and recommendations to member countries as follows: